haikallfiqih/responsive-grid-system/README.md

 # Responsive Grid System

-A lightweight, modern, and flexible grid system for creating responsive layouts.
+A lightweight, modern, and flexible grid system built with vanilla JavaScript and CSS.
+No dependencies, no frameworks required - just pure, efficient code for creating responsive layouts.

 ## ✨ Features